 I had the same problem when I wanted to buy an oven for myself.
 There are tons of articles on the internet talking about ovens, but no single source where you could get all your doubts cleared.
-I know many of you have the same challenge of how to find your best oven to buy.
+Thought I got my first oven as an unexpected gift, but I know many of you have the same challenge of how to find your best oven to buy.
 I have tried simplifying this for you in this article.

 Best Oven to Buy for Baking